 Based upon screenshots and my chats with the editor in the past the magazine was heavily focused on everything Classic Amiga, Hardware expansions, upgrades and so on as well as information about the best patches and so on to get the best possible experience of the hardware.

-Thanks Anarka/Amipuzas for the collectibles.
+Thanks, Anarka/Amipuzas for the collectibles.

 Total Amiga was yet another of those Amiga Club magazines which went from a small leaflet to quite the success.
 The day the magazine was put to rest was a sad day on the forums.
 I can’t remember exactly the main reason for its demise but it was kind of expected since the Amiga community grew smaller by the day.

-I contributed a few times to this magazine albeit not as much as i should have i guess, back then i had very limited time and to be quite frank, i were busy trolling (and helping)on the forums.
+I contributed a few times to this magazine albeit not as much as i should have i guess, back then i had very limited time and to be quite frank, i was busy trolling (and helping)on the forums.

 The best thing about Total Amiga was that it was a very personal magazine, it is kind of hard to explain but it felt like if the people who wrote it knew how and were to connect with its readers.
 One of the reasons behind this was most likely down to its roots and being an active club at the same time.

-The magazine on the left hand here was the very last issue and ironically enough the magazine was full of good articles and much awaited programs like iBrowse.
+The magazine on the left hand here was the very last issue and ironically enough the magazine was full of good articles and much-awaited programs like iBrowse.